Cram schools boom widens India's class divide

 Such cram schools compound the inequalities of an education system plagued by absentee teachers and high drop-out rates, which have left a quarter of Indians illiterate and lacking the skills to match the country's growing economic needs.

-A global survey by ManpowerGroup, one of the world's largest staffing service providers, e stimated India's shortage of skilled labour at 67 percent - the second worst in the world.
+A global survey by ManpowerGroup, one of the world's largest staffing service providers, estimated India's shortage of skilled labor at 67 percent - the second worst in the world.

 The skill shortages threaten to blunt what is seen as one of India's biggest economic advantages - its demographic dividend.